-The Women in Science Workshop (recently featured in Source) will celebrate the career paths of three prominent women science advocates who will lend insight into these and other questions.
+The Women in Science Workshop (recently featured in Source and the Fort Collins Coloradoan) will celebrate the career paths of three prominent women science advocates who will lend insight into these and other questions.
 Each will share her experiences— highlighting successes, challenges and ‘near misses’ along the way.

 This half-day workshop will provide:

 - Practical suggestions for all faculty/administrators (women and men) to assist in recruiting, retaining, and promoting women in science.